curlyLasagna/OTS-Student-Documentation/docs/microphones.md

 ## Basic Troubleshooting

+### No output

+Check to make sure that the microphone you want to use is set to "Use" in the touchpanel

+### No power

 If lavalier and handheld microphones will not output, the battery is probably out, so replace it, but that should be the department's responsibility